AliBasicCoder/super-svelte-router/README.md

 to use a protected route you set authenticator to a function that either returns a boolean or a promise that returns a boolean

-the router will display the protected component only if (in other words authentication succeeded):
+the router will display the protected component only if:

 - authenticator returned a truthy value
 - authenticator returned a promise that returned a truthy value